 Base of Operations: (Jason Blood) Gotham City, formerly mobile thousands of years ago to the present, (Demon) Hell, formerly Camelot

 First Appearance: Demon I #1 (August-September, 1972)Powers: Jason Blood had some magical abilities and was versed in occult lore and swordsmanship.
 His connection to the Demon made him extraordinarily long-lived.
 The Demon was virtually immortal and possessed superhuman strength, speed, endurance and durability.
 He shot searing hellfire from his mouth and could project mystic energy from his hands.
 He was an accomplished sorcerer but had little patience for spells and preferred hand-to-hand combat.
 Merlin's spell needed to be cast to transform Jason into the Demon or vice versa.

-History: (Demon II #2 (fb, BTS) - A few days after Etrigan’s birth his father and Asteroth tied him up in snake hair and hung him in a pit for a few years to get him fired up.
-Such cruelty was considered a good way to make a yound demon malicious.
+(Demon II #2 (fb, BTS) - A few days after Etrigan’s birth his father and Asteroth tied him up in snake hair and hung him in a pit for a few years to get him fired up.
+Such cruelty was considered a good way to make a young demon malicious.

 (Demon II #3 (fb, BTS) - Etrigan’s power grew astronomically and he became a scourge of hell.
 Belial sired Merlin with a mortal so he’d have someone that could hold sway over Etrigan.